ayaka14732/tpu-starter/README.md

 python3 -c 'import jax; print(jax.devices())'  # should print TpuDevice
 ```

-Note that we are using `python3` instead of `python` here, so the command also works even without activating Virtualenv.
+Note that we are using `python3` instead of `python` here, so the command also works even without activating venv.

 You can also run this command to link `python` to `python3` by default, but I do not recommend it: